Bobleyl/flutter-app-ideas/README.md

 - Fork the repository
 - Find the appropriate folder to place your idea in [beginner, intermediate, expert]
 - Add your idea following the template.md file found in the root folder
+- Be sure to lint .md file ensuring it follows proper .md file formatting
 - If you have the time, go ahead and link other projects that are similar to your idea, following the template as a reference
 - Thank You!
 The development community thrives on open-source contributions from developers such as yourself.